codebar/tutorials/html/lesson3/tutorial.md

 ## Almost there..

-The sidebar i now almost perfect.
+The sidebar is now almost perfect.
 Tweak a couple of other properties so that the list description is aligned with the other elements and emphasized

 ```css
 .sidebar b {